Description of the data source, numerator, denominator, survey questions, and other relevant details about the national estimate.

 To maintain consistency with the Council of State and Territorial Epidemiologists (CSTE), the case definition for asthma is based on ‘current’ asthma (yes to ‘ever asthma’ and yes to ‘still asthma’).

 Any change to the objective text, baseline, target, target-setting method or data source since the Healthy People 2020 launch.

-The target was revised from 14.4 to 14.5 due to a change in the rounding rules for target calculations of Minimal Statistical Significance.
+In 2013, the target was revised from 14.4 to 14.5 percent due to a change in the rounding rules for target calculations of Minimal Statistical Significance.

 This hyperlink will direct you to a non-governmental Website or application.

 The appearance of external hyperlinks does not constitute endorsement by the United